Jo-Wilfried Tsonga: 2011: Tour Finals and Paris Masters finals

 Tsonga was 19th seed heading into the French Open.
 He beat both Jan Hájek and Igor Andreev in straight sets and made it to the third round, where he was defeated by 14th seed Stanislas Wawrinka.
-At the 2011 Aegon Championships in London, Tsonga received a first-round bye, then beat Michael Berrer and No. 1 Rafael Nadal, while moving through to the semifinals for the first time in a grass tournament.
-In the semifinals, he defeated British wildcard James Ward, but he let slip a healthy lead into a loss against Andy Murray in the final.
-Just 24 hours later, he arrived at the 2011 Aegon International in Eastbourne as the top seed.
+At the 2011 Aegon Championships in London, Tsonga beat Michael Berrer and Rafael Nadal, while moving through to the semifinals for the first time in a grass tournament.
+In the semifinals, he defeated British wildcard James Ward, but he let slip a healthy lead in a loss against Andy Murray in the final.
+Just 24 hours later, he arrived at the 2011 Aegon International in Eastbourne.
 In his opening round, he defeated Denis Istomin, but he lost to Radek Štěpánek in round two.

 At the 2011 Wimbledon Championships, Tsonga defeated Go Soeda, Grigor Dimitrov, Fernando González, and David Ferrer.
 In the quarterfinals, he stunned the Centre Court crowd by coming from two sets down to defeat Roger Federer.
 This handed Federer his first loss in a Grand Slam after leading two sets to love, while handing Tsonga only his second win in coming back from two sets down.
 In the semifinals, however, despite serving for the first set and saving three match points in the third-set tiebreak, he eventually lost to second seed and eventual champion Novak Djokovic in four sets.

 At the Rogers Cup in Montreal, Tsonga defeated Fabio Fognini, Bernard Tomic, Roger Federer, and Nicolás Almagro, to set up a Wimbledon semifinal rematch against Novak Djokovic.
 After trailing 4–6, 0–3, Tsonga retired due to an arm problem.
-At the 2011 Western & Southern Open, Tsonga defeated Marin Čilić, but lost to American qualifier Alex Bogomolov, Jr. At the US Open, he defeated Lu Yen-hsun, Sergei Bubka, Fernando Verdasco, and Mardy Fish.
+At the 2011 Western & Southern Open, Tsonga defeated Marin Čilić, but lost to qualifier Alex Bogomolov Jr. At the US Open, he defeated Lu Yen-hsun, Sergey Bubka, Fernando Verdasco, and Mardy Fish.
 He again met Roger Federer in the quarterfinals, but this time Federer swept him aside in three sets.